charlie-apolseed/AndroidRestaurantApp/README.md

    cd ApolEats
 2. Set up a Firebase project and add the google-services.json file to the app/ directory.
 3. Add your Google Maps API key to local.properties or directly in the manifest file.
+4. In AIRecommendationModel, replace the generativeModel API key with your own.
-4. Build and run the project using Android Studio.
+5. Build and run the project using Android Studio.

 License